elunna/nerfhack-changelog/README.md

 * Because this is implemented as a gaze attack, the player can increase their protection by being invisible or displaced.
 There is no maximum range to this spell.

-#### Misc monster behavior changes

-* Monsters with a negative AC get damage reduction from melee attacks (Evil)
-* Monsters will switch to their melee attack intelligently (Spork)
-* When a monster spawns with a weapon, it wields it immediately (xnh)
-* Intelligent monsters pick up keys and lock picks (Un)
-* Magic-liking monsters will pick up magical tools (xnh)
-* Covetous monsters will equip wearable items that they target (xnh)
-* Monsters will use ranged combat in melee as a fallback option (Grunt)
-* Monster stunning has been implemented to more closely mirror the effects it has on players (xnh)
-* Prevent some super strong monsters from generating in the mines
-* Add more spears in monster starting inventory (Fourk)
-* Hallucination protects against skeleton bone rattling (xnh)
-* Headless and breathless monsters don't cough in poison gas clouds
-* Players can use gaze attacks in melee range when polymorphed into monsters with a gaze attack.

-#### Flanking behavior

-* Ported from SpliceHack, with enhancements
-* Monsters with this property have the M2_FLANK tag.
-* Any two monsters can flank a player (or another monster) if they sandwich the target.
-However, monsters with this property ("outflankers") are more tactical and will actively seek opportunities to flank the player.
-* Monsters gain a large bonus to hit when flanking
-* Flanking now scales with monster level (it used to be a flat +4 AC penalty in SpliceHack):
-  * AC penalty = 4 + (mdifficulty - 4) / 2
-* Flanking has been applied to many appropriate monsters in NerfHack.

-* Using a pet, you can also take advantage of flanking.
-Simply place yourself and your pet in such a way as to "sandwich" the monster.
-You (or your pet) will get a flanking bonus on the victim when attacking.

-Flanking restrictions:
-* You cannot flank if hallucinating, afraid, confused, punished, fumbling, wounded, unaware, or stunned.
-* You must also be able to see the monster you want to flank.
-* Monsters cannot flank if eating, sleeping, fleeing, confused, trapped, being stoned, sick, diseased, hiding, or stunned.

-#### Berserking behavior

-* Ported from EvilHack, with modifications
-* Monsters with this property have the M3_BERSERK tag and can be quite dangerous if you take them for granted
-* When berserkers are below 50% of their health, they have a high chance to go into berserk mode
-* Monsters can also immediately go berserk if they are woken and angered
-* When a monster goes berserk it turns hostile and regains a roll of it's max HP, possibly going far above it's normal max HP
-* Nearby denizens are also woken up when a monster goes berserk (it screams a battle cry)
-* When berserking, monsters totally ignore Elbereth or Scare Monster.
-If they are usually skittish or trying to keep away, they will instead actively approach
-* When a monster is berserking it also gets -2AC
-* Berserking monsters also never flee when their HP gets low
-* A berserking monster deals double damage rolls when hitting you
-* Taming berserking monsters only un-berserks them, it doesn't pacify or tame
-* Monsters that can berserk: all dwarves, mordor orcs, uruk-hai, mumaks, zruty, fire giants, frost giants, storm giants, ettin, all ogres, owlbears, sasquatch, and balrog.

-#### Accurate behavior

-* Ported from EvilHack, with modifications
-* Monsters with this property have the M3_ACCURATE tag
-* Some monsters are more accurate in melee and with projectiles
-* These monsters get a large to-hit bonus of +5 or more
-  * all piercers, all centaurs, all elves, all mercenaries,
-  * Dwarf king,  orc-captain, gnome lords, kop kaptains, ogre kings,
-  * Uruk-hai, scorpions, angels, archons, titans, cobras, olog hai, Vlad, Nazgul, shopkeepers, nurses, sandestin, hunters, ninjas
-  * Scorpius, Master Assassin

-* Players are the elven starting race or polymorphed into elves also enjoy a to-hit bonus that scales with your level.

-#### Ported jumping behavior

-* Ported from EvilHack and SpliceHack
-* These monsters can jump at you from a few squares away, quickly bridging the gap between you
-* They can also cross short barriers like water and lava

 ## ROLE CHANGES

 ### ARCHEOLOGIST